Tilana/Classification/README.md

 ## Classification

-This module provides a framework to analyse collections of documents.
+This module provides a framework to process, analyse, and categorize collections of documents.

-The *classificationScript.py* shows a sample pipeline that includes:
- * *preprocessing.py* - normalizes text documents and computes the term relevancy (tf-idf)
- * *FeatureExtraction.py* - extracts text properties based on named-entity recognition, regular expressions and wordlists
- * *FeatureAnalysis.py* - analyzes which features are could indicators regarding a supervised classification task
- * *modelSelection.py* - determines best classifier and parameters for supervised classification
- * *validateModel.py* - re-trains and tests the best classifier anddisplays the accuracy measures as well as correctly and incorrectly identified documents with their extracted properties

-Unsupervised classification with K-Means clustering is implemented in *clustering_ICAAD.py*.
-The number of clusters is variable.
+In *dataConfig.json* the for different dataset specific parameters, like the variable to classify, the path to the document, etc. are stored.
+With *classificationScript.py* a sample pipeline for classification based on standard algorithms like *Logistic Regression* or *Naive Bayes* is provided.
+Similar in *cnnClassification.py* the pipeline for document classification based on a Convolutional Neural Network is demonstrated.

 ## Scripts
-Use the following command to run the scripts:
+Use the following command to run the *sentenceToDocClassification.py* script which combines a sentence classifier to identify relevant word sequences with a document classifier:
 ```
-python classificationScript.py
-python clustering_ICAAD.py
+python sentenceToDocClassification.py
 ```